edgars-pivovarenoks/audited-formula/README.md

     public class Program
     {
       public static void Main() {
-        var carTcoFormula = new CarTotalCostOfOwnershipFormula {
+        Formula carTcoFormula = new CarTotalCostOfOwnershipFormula {
           PurchasePrice = Amount.Of(5600.00),
           YearsOfOwnership = Amount.Of(5),
           FuelCostMonthly = Amount.Of(123.45),